Loading...

 MyApp() : ml::ApplicationWith<AppManifest>(1280, 720, 32, "My Game") {}

-void initialization() override
+void onInit() override

 {

-Scenes::bind (State::MainMenu, _mainMenu);
+_scenes.bind (State::MainMenu, _mainMenu);

-Scenes::bind (State::Settings, _settings);
+_scenes.bind (State::Settings, _settings);

-Scenes::attach(*this); // wire into the app's state machine
+_scenes.attach(*this); // wire into the app's state machine

-Scenes::start (State::MainMenu); // first scene, no history entry
+_scenes.start (State::MainMenu); // first scene, no history entry

 }

-void registerEvents() override
+void onReady() override

 {